strimzi/strimzi-kafka-operator/design/documentation-improvements.md

 * We should use more the API reference which is generated.
 Description of the different options and how do they work should be ideally part of the API reference and not be in some other place in the book.
-For longer texts, the `@DescirptionFile` annotation with a separate Asciidoc file can be used.
+For longer texts, the `@DescriptionFile` annotation with a separate Asciidoc file can be used.

 ## Next steps